caksoylar/keymap-drawer/KEYMAP_SPEC.md

     For this reason it is recommended to explicitly specify `rx`, `ry` fields if `r` is specified.
 You might also want to omit the fields besides `x`, `y`, `r`, `rx` and `ry` in your final JSON since they won't be used by `keymap-drawer`.

-### Parametrized ortholinear layouts
+### Parametrized ortholinear layout specification

 This option lets you specify a set of parameters to automatically generate a split or non-split ortholinear layout.

-Following physical layout parameters can be specified either in the command line or under this field definition as key-value pairs:
+Following physical layout parameter can be specified either in the command line or under this field definition as a key-value pair:

 - **`ortho_layout`** (equivalent to `-o`/`--ortho-layout` on the command line):
   Specifies a mapping of parameters to values to generate an ortholinear physical layout, with schema: